 5. Create claims that demonstrate bias to help students identify them

-Kialo Edu provides a range of ready-made debate topics perfect for classroom use with students of all ages.
-But you are also able to customize an existing template or even create your own from scratch.
+Kialo Edu provides a range of ready-made debate topics templates perfect for classroom use with students of all ages.
+You can also customize an existing template or even create your own from scratch.

-You can create a discussion using claims that demonstrate clear confirmation bias in action.
+When creating a discussion, you can create one that demonstrates clear confirmation bias in action.
 You might create a one-sided discussion and challenge students to write opposing claims.

 Another option is to create incorrect claims for students to identify, or write claims that are not supported by sources.
 Why not include less reliable sources to support your claims, and use these to start a discussion on source reliability?